SKYWARE-Group/Hl7Demo/docs/results.md

 In the following example, the **Subcontractor** registered an order **with no message** from the **Requester**.
 It may be because order is made via phone call, on paper, etc.

 Since receiving party (**Requester**) may or may not have patient's demographics, in this scenario PID and PV1 segments are mandatory.
 ORC segments in ORDER OBSERVATION group are highly recommended, mainly to tell the receiver who is attending doctor (ORC.12).
+Basically, here we have the full order model as it shown in [Abstract Model](model.md)
 For simplicity, the examinations are the same as in the previous example.

 ```hl7